31337root/holbertonschool-higher_level_programming/0x08-python-more_classes/README.md

 #0x08.
 Python - More Classes and Objects
-# 0-rectangle.py - empty class Rectangle that defines a rectangle.
+# 0-rectangle.py - Empty class Rectangle that defines a rectangle.
-# 1-rectangle.py - class Rectangle that defines a rectangle by width and height.
+# 1-rectangle.py - Class Rectangle that defines a rectangle by width and height.
+# 2-rectangle.py - Same but new methods area() and perimeter().